ethankennerly/climate-champion/playtesting.md

 1. [ ] Don't have money?
 1. [ ] What does "services" mean?
 1. [ ] Who made the art? [art](art.md)

+# 2019-03-15

+## Mark Wegman

+1. [ ] Children spawned before attending to choice.
+1. [ ] Children spawned while looking at menu of number of children.
+1. [ ] Where are most emissions coming from?